Gregory of Nyssa on divine speech, human languages, and Pentecost.

 Secondly, Gregory believed that there was only one language before the confusion of languages at Babel.
 What exactly this language was, he doesn’t know.
 He left this one ambiguous too, using voice again, rather than language in the majority of occasions, especially highlighted in this key passage “μιᾷ συνέζων φωνῇ πάντων ἀνθρώπων τὸ πλήρωμα,” “the aggregate of men dwelt together with one voice among them.”
 The word here for voice is φωνῇ not language as the original English translation of this text provided.2

 He didn’t believe man’s original language was the language of God because God did not use human language as the basis of His natural way of communicating.
-Aware that Hebrew was proposed as the first original language, he reckoned that Hebrew is neither the oldest language of the world and impossible for this to be the case.
+He refuted the idea that Hebrew was first original one because it was not the most ancient of languages.

 But some who have carefully studied the Scriptures tell us that the Hebrew tongue is not even ancient like the others. . .3

 Gregory does not make the Pentecostal event related in the Book of Acts as a reversal of Babel.
 Instead, he sees parallels between the two stories on the nature of language with different outcomes.
 In the Pentecost story, he explained it as one sound dividing into languages during transmission that the recipients understood.

 The emphasis on God speaking in an ambiguous voice (φῶνος) remains consistent between the two stories: